Diegomca98/4geeks-ml-template-prjs/README.md

-# Linear Regression Project Tutorial
+# Regularized Linear Regression Project Tutorial

 * Understand a new dataset.
 * Process it by applying exploratory data analysis (EDA).